econhyungjinkim/econhyungjinkim.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a 4th year Ph.D.
-Student in the Department of Economics at University of Pittsburgh.
+I am a Ph.D.
+Candidate in the Department of Economics at University of Pittsburgh.

 My primary research areas are Empirical Industiral Organization, Econometrics, and Applied Microeocnomics.
 I am particularly interested in Antitrust issues, and regulation on sharing economy.